qizhang94/GEOKEYFEM_HM/README.md

 - The undeformed mesh
 - The deformed mesh
 - The contour of horizontal and vertical displacements
-- The contour of stress field (4 components)
+- The contour of stress field (4 components: xx, yy, zz, xy)
 - The contour of equivalent deviatoric plastic strain

 An overview of the graphical result could be found in the following [Tencent document](https://docs.qq.com/doc/DZUlGcndWaVBud0NP).